Independent/ Supplementary Prescribing (PgCert)

 - A personal statement which addresses the following points:

 - Why have you selected this programme?

-- What interests you about the programme?
+- What interests you about this programme?

-- Any relevant experience related to the programme or module content
+- Any relevant experience related to the programme or module content.

 - How you plan to use the qualification in your career.